dasxgo/analytics-hub/README.md

 # **Overview**
-Exploratory data analysis and machine learning projects.
+This repository contains files, notebooks, and data used for exploratory data analysis and machine learning projects.

 ## **Contents**